 Instructions

-• Heat a large cast-iron pan or dutch oven to medium-high heat.
-Dry chicken pieces well with paper towels and season on all sides with salt and pepper.
+• Heat a large pan or dutch oven to medium-high heat.
+Dry the chicken pieces well with paper towels and season on all sides with salt and pepper.

-• To the pan, add the olive oil and sear chicken pieces for 3-4 minutes per side.
+• Add the olive oil to the pan and once shimmering add the chicken and sear for 4-5 minutes per side.
 Work in batches and do not crowd the chicken.
-Place seared chicken pieces on a plate and sprinkle with salt.
+Place the seared chicken pieces on a plate and tent with foil.

-• When finished with the chicken searing step, turn heat to medium and saute the peppers, onions, and celery until soft (about 7-10 minutes).
-Add in the garlic and cook for 2 minutes more.
+• Turn the heat to medium and add the peppers, onions, and celery along with a pinch of salt and if needed, a bit more olive oil.
+Cook the vegetables until soft (about 7-10 minutes).
+Add in the garlic and anchovies and cook for 3 minutes more or until the garlic turns golden and the anchovies dissolve.

 • Next, add the white wine and scrape all the flavor bits from the bottom of the pan.
-Let the wine cook out for 2 minutes then add in the tomato paste, chicken stock, and plum tomatoes.
+Let the wine cook out for 2 minutes then add the chicken stock and plum tomatoes and bring to a lively simmer.

-• Stir the sauce together and let it simmer for a couple of minutes.
-Arrange all the chicken pieces in the pan with the crispiest sides facing upwards.
+• Mix in the olives and capers and add the chicken to the pan.
 Turn heat to low and simmer covered with the lid slightly cracked open.
-Cook for 60 minutes or until the chicken is tender.
+Cook for 60-75 minutes or until the chicken is very tender.

 Notes

-• If the sauce is too thin after an hour of cooking, remove chicken, and cook the sauce uncovered over medium heat for 10 minutes more to thicken.
+• Sauce.
+If the sauce is too thin after an hour of cooking, remove the chicken to a plate, and cook the sauce uncovered over high heat for 10 minutes more to thicken.

-• Black oil cured olives are very salty.
+• Olives.
+A mix of olives or only one type can be used.
+Black oil cured olives are very salty.
 Rinse well before using them.

 Nutrition